-I usually don’t have a problem with my fund arrivals (sometimes it is a bit delayed) but if you are not seeing your funds arriving after more than 2 days, you can hit them up via Chat to check the status of your fund transfers.
+I usually don’t have a problem with my fund arrivals (sometimes it is a bit delayed) but if you are not seeing your funds arriving after more than 4 business days, you can hit them up via Chat to check the status of your fund transfers.

 Be sure to provide your transaction reference, origin and bank account number to help them locate your funds.

 New funds deposited into your IBKR accounts are subjected to a withdrawal hold of 3 business days, so they cannot be moved internally or transferred out.
 Once that withdrawal hold is over, you can withdraw them for free once a month and they should arrive within 3 business days.

 The Withdrawal hold period begins on the entry date and ends after the close of business of the relevant day.

 What if I missed out on the reference number when transferring funds?

 Your funds are not lost, don’t worry.
 If they have been sent to the correct unique account given to you, then they can still map and credit the funds correctly.
 If you don’t see them after 4 business days, hit them up and they should be able to help you with the funds.

 Sign up for an account with Interactive Brokers using this link.